 - Temporary shutdown of the Office for 14 days as of Tuesday 24 March 2020.

-In order to contain the spread of Covid-19, the Philippine government has placed Metro Manila under community quarantine from 15 March – 14 April 2020.
+In order to contain the spread of Covid-19, the Philippine government has placed Metro Manila under community quarantine from 15 March 2020 to 15 May 2020.
 Metro Manila has also been placed under curfew from 8pm to 5am during this period.
-As a result, the Intellectual Property Office of the Philippines (IPOPHL) has issued a memorandum outlining an extension of various due dates and the provision of limited services until 15 April when the community quarantine ends.
+In connection to this, the Intellectual Property Office of the Philippines (IPOPHL) has issued an updated memorandum outlining an extension of various due dates and the provision of limited services during the community quarantine.

 Patent and Trademark Filings and Administrative Actions before the IPOPHL

 - Work is suspended at the IPOPHL from 16 March 2020 until 15 May 2020.
 However a skeletal workforce will be maintained to ensure continued delivery of services;

 - New applications for patents, utility models, industrial designs, trademarks and trademark related documents may be filed online via the electronic filing system.
 To avoid any potential issues with the electronic filing system, we request that you send us all filing instructions at least one day before the due date;

 - Deadlines for payments, responses to official actions, declarations, and other documents including motions for extension of the period to file oppositions, answers, position papers, and appeals are extended as follows:

 - Deadlines that fall due between 16 March 2020 to 31 March 2020 are extended until 31 May 2020.